FIVE GLORIOUS EXPERIENCES

 Samuel Carabetta, Artistic Director

-Called “the world’s reigning male chorus” by The New Yorker magazine, and named Ensemble of the Year by Musical America in 2008, the GRAMMY® award winning ensemble Chanticleer.
-Praised by the San Francisco Chronicle for their “tonal luxuriance and crisply etched clarity,” Chanticleer – based in San Francisco – is known around the world as “an orchestra of voices” for the seamless blend of its twelve male voices ranging from countertenor to bass and its original interpretations of vocal literature, from Renaissance to jazz, and from gospel to venturesome new music
+Marking their 42nd season, Chanticleer presents “Trade Winds,” a program celebrating ocean voyaging and exotic climes, for their fourth appearance at St. Johns.
+Called “the world’s reigning male chorus” by the New Yorker, and named the 2008 Ensemble of the Year by Musical America, the Grammy-winning ensemble is based in San Francisco, where the Chronicle praises their “tonal luxuriance and crisply etched clarity.”
+Known around the world as “an orchestra of voices,” the group seamlessly blends twelve voices ranging from soprano to bass, in original interpretations of vocal literature from Renaissance to jazz, gospel, and adventurous new music.

 Sunday, April 19, 2020 at 5:00 pm